Debt & Credit Help Paying Off Debt

 • Transfer amounts can’t be higher than the available credit limit

-• Typically has a balance transfer fee
+• Typically you’ll pay a balance transfer fee

 • You may not qualify if you have a low credit score

 Consider a balance transfer to a lower APR credit card to save on interest.
-Ideally, you’d get a card offering an introductory 0% APR for over a year.
-But keep in mind that you might need to make a balance transfer within a certain period after account opening to qualify for the intro rate.
+Ideally, select a card offering an introductory 0% APR for over a year.

 If you don’t qualify for a 0% intro APR card, you can still refinance by finding a lower APR card.
 Even a slightly lower APR can result in significant savings over time.